Burlington Weeding Services

 Contact Burlington's Department of Public Works for Weed Debris Disposal & Municipal Composting Programs

 Proper weed debris management in Burlington is essential for environmental protection and compliance with state and local regulations.
-The Department of Public Works (DPW) oversees specialized weed disposal, requiring residents to separate healthy weeds (for municipal composting), invasive species (bagged and landfilled, never composted), diseased plants (quarantined), and seedy weeds (contained to prevent spread).
-Soil clods and rocks must be coordinated through the Transfer Station.
-Yard waste is accepted in biodegradable paper bags only—no plastic per MassDEP—with woody weeds limited to 4-foot bundles, <50 lbs, and tied with biodegradable twine.
-The Transfer Station operates on a set schedule and may require permits or fees.
+Healthy weeds may be included in municipal composting programs, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged in heavy-duty plastic and sent to landfill—never composted.
+Diseased plants require quarantine and controlled disposal, and seedy weeds should be contained and removed before seed set.
+Soil clods and rocks are handled through the Transfer Station, which enforces strict guidelines: yard waste must be in biodegradable paper bags (no plastic), woody weeds must be bundled to a maximum of 4-foot length and <50 lbs using biodegradable twine.
 Finished municipal compost is available for soil improvement and restoration projects, with seasonal distribution in spring and fall.
-Strictly, no weed debris may be disposed of in streets, gutters, or storm drains to prevent MS4 violations and protect water quality.
+Disposal of any yard waste in streets, gutters, or storm drains is strictly prohibited to prevent MS4 violations and protect local water quality.

 Burlington Public Works Department